ismail7CAa/EquiPharm/README.md

 - `BayesBind`: optional structure-based virtual-screening benchmark.
 - `ANI-2x`: neural-potential data containing energies and forces for molecules with H, C, N, O, S, F, and Cl.
-- `SPICE`: quantum-chemistry data for drug-like molecules, peptides, and intermolecular interactions.
+- `SPICE 2.0.1`: the main EquiformerAdj pretraining dataset.
+It contains drug-like molecules, peptides, dimers, solvated amino-acid systems, atomic identities, 3D conformations, quantum-mechanical formation energies, and DFT gradients.

 Datasets and trained checkpoints are expected to be stored locally and are not committed to the repository.